 Generous, connected entrepreneurs find help around every corner through their large, loving, loyal friend network.

-After selling the house earlier this year I and my wife had to find a loving home for our 16-year-old cat Delilah.
-Within hours of asking my friend network for help through Twitter and Facebook, I received multiple adoptions offers as well as backup offers in case anything fell through.
+After selling the house last year, I and my wife had to find a loving home for our 16-year-old cat Delilah.
+Within hours of asking my friend network for help through Twitter and Facebook, I received multiple adoption offers as well as backup offers in case anything fell through.

 Help awaits generous entrepreneurs in the online and offline world.